The Ill-Made Knight

 The Ill-Made Knight is a fantasy novel by British writer T. H. White, the third book in the series The Once and Future King.
-It was first published in 1940, but is usually found today only in collected editions of all four books of the novel.
+It was first published in 1940 by G. P. Putnam's Sons.

+Much of The Ill-Made Knight takes place mainly in King Arthur's Camelot, and tells of the adventures, perils and mistakes of Sir Lancelot.
+T.H.
+White's version of the tale elaborates on the passionate love of Lancelot and Queen Guinevere.
+Suspense is provided by the tension between Lancelot's friendship for Arthur and his love affair with the queen.
+This affair leads inevitably to the breaking of the Round Table and sets up the tragedy that is to follow in the concluding book of the tetralogy, The Candle in the Wind.

 Plot summary

-Much of The Ill-Made Knight takes place mainly in Camelot, and tells of the adventures, perils and mistakes of Sir Lancelot.
-Despite being the bravest of the knights, Lancelot is ugly and ape-like, and calls himself the Chevalier mal fet, "The Ill-Made Knight".
+Despite being the bravest of knights of the Round Table, Lancelot is ugly and ape-like, and calls himself the Chevalier mal fet, "The Ill-Made Knight".
 As a boy Lancelot loved King Arthur and trained to be a knight of the Round Table.
 When he arrives and becomes one of Arthur's knights he also becomes the king's close friend.
 This causes some tension, as he is jealous of Arthur's new wife, Guinevere.
-In order to please her husband Guinevere tries to befriend Lancelot and the two eventually fall in love.
-T.H.
-White's version of the tale elaborates on the passionate love of Lancelot and Guinevere.
-Suspense is provided by the tension between Lancelot's friendship for King Arthur and his love affair with the queen.
-This affair leads inevitably to the breaking of the Round Table and sets up the tragedy that is to follow in the concluding book of the tetralogy, The Candle in the Wind.
+In order to please her husband, Guinevere tries to befriend Lancelot and the two eventually fall in love.